koo5/new_shit/README.md

+see the dev branch for a largely rewritten version

 what is this
 ===
 a protoprototype of a structural editor and a programming / shell language / user interface, inspired by inform 7, playing with natural language-like projections